 WARMTH | Your fave Uggs, your comfiest shawl and your softest blanket.
 Get yourself as comfortable and warm as possible.
 Don’t have the air con on too cold if you unluckily get hit in summer, like I just have.

 ALL-IN-ONE FACIAL, DETOX AND SINUS RELIEF | Fill a bowl with hot water.
 Add drops of eucalyptus, tea tree and peppermint oil.
 Put a towel over your head and the bowl, lean over it and breathe deep for 5 to 10 minutes.
 This will help to clear out the sinuses, detox your upper respiratory tract and – added bonus – give you a nice facial.
 What better time to pamper and lavish yourself with a little self love than when you’re sick?

 Being sick sucks and it takes down even the healthiest and most robust individuals from time to time.
 But there is SO much you can do to support and speed up the process of healing, bolster your immunity AND alleviate symptoms without having to raid the cold and flu section of your pharmacy.

 What are your favourite ways to heal when you’re sick?
 I’d love to hear from you.
 Please share your tried and tested tips in the comments below and if you found this article helpful, I invite you to share.

 NB: If symptoms worsen or persist, if you are in a high risk group or if high fever, persistent cough, chest pain and/or nausea and vomiting are present, you should see your local doctor to rule out possible complications or bacterial infections, which may require antibiotics or important medical treatment.
+This article is not intended to replace or substitute medical, health, or other professional advice.
 Also consult your doctor before trying these remedies if you are pregnant/breastfeeding or for children under 12.